 The Communication Venture

-IEC is associated with IBC – Israel Broadband Company since its establishment in July 2013 and holds 40% of its share capital.
-IEC executes all the design and optical cable deployment on electricity infrastructure and grants IBC the exclusive right to use company infrastructure and allotment of broadband on IEC’s optical network.
-IEC supplied design, optical network deployment and connection to buildings based on the existing electricity infrastructure in several cities as Beer Sheva, Tel Aviv & Ramat Gan.
+IEC is associated with IBC – Israel Broadband Company since its establishment in July 2013.
+Since 1.8.19, IEC holds 30% of IBC’s shares and a partnership of Cellcom and IIF (50%-50%) holds 70%.
+IEC executes design and optical cable deployment on electricity infrastructure and grants IBC the exclusive right to use company infrastructure and allotment of broadband on IEC’s optical network.
+IEC supplies design, optical network deployment and connection to buildings based on existing overhead and underground electricity infrastructures in numerous cities.
 On the basis of this infrastructure, IBC provides domestic and business customers with broadband communications services ranging from 100 Mpbs symmetrical bandwidth.
 In addition, IEC provides IBC with infrastructures for hosting communications rooms, storage and logistics services.

 IEC has an environmental vision in light of which it operates out of responsibility for the environment, from a long-term and forward-looking perspective, that contributes to minimizing the environmental implications of its activity.
 The environmental issue is an integral part of all company activities and subject to a broad regulation, led by the Ministry of Environmental Protection, the Ministry of Health, and the Municipal Association for Environmental Quality.
 In addition, IEC monitors the development of environmental legislation and technological development in the field.

-IEC has been leading community activities for more than 25 years.
-This is an enterprise rooted in its vision and policy reflecting its social and environmental responsibilities.
-In the Maala ranking, IEC is rated Platinum+, Grade 91 for the fifth consecutive year.
-At the second international conference of Maala, IEC won the Dov Lautman Business Diversity Award for 2018 in the category of the employment of people with disabilities.
-As part of its activities for the community, IEC creates and promotes dialogue with individuals and activates diverse communities around the state in science and technology, sustainability, energy efficiency and issues related to electricity and energy.
+IEC has been leading community activities for 30 years.
+This is an enterprise rooted in its vision and policy reflecting its corporate, social and environmental responsibilities.
+As part of its activities for the community, IEC creates and promotes long-term dialogue the community and activates diverse communities around the state in science and technology, sustainability, energy efficiency and issues related to electricity and energy.
+These programs aim to lead a social change in electricity-consumption behaviors and awareness, for quality of life as part of a sustainability perspective.
 Approx. 300,000 people were directly and indirectly exposed to these activities.

 Risk Management and Business Continuity

 Risks of various types are an integral part of the business environment, business procedures and management of IEC and are influenced by external and internal factors.
 IEC operates according to the directives of the Government Companies Authority in Risk Management, and according to the Risk Management Master Plan.
-In 2016, a comprehensive risk survey was carried out, which dealt, among other things, with identifying the material risks that affect IEC’s ability to achieve its objectives.
-In addition, the risk indices have been updated and the level of “risk appetite” for the company, which reflects the level of accumulated financial damage as a result of risks that may materialize in a given period, has been determined.
-Today, risk management is carried out by the various divisions, districts, power stations and projects, and becomes an integral tool for managerial and operational decisions.
+In 2019, a comprehensive risk survey was carried out, which dealt, among other things, with identifying the material risks that affect IEC’s ability to achieve its objectives.
+In addition, the individual risk and risk-appetite indices were set as was the risk appetite at the company’s level, which reflects the level of aggregate exposure as a result of risks that may materialize in a given period, has been determined.
+Risk management is carried out by the various divisions, districts, power stations and projects, and is an integral tool for managerial and operational decisions.
 As part of risk management and ensuring business continuity, IEC continues to prepare, update and practice the response proceedings for extreme scenarios.
 Once a quarter, the company reports to its BOD on the state of risk management status at the company, including essential events which have materialized, breaches in “risk appetite” statements, and additional information as required.

 Preparing for Emergencies/Crises

-During 2018, IEC continued with the project for armoring critical electricity facilities, increased the emergency fuels reserves for the electricity sector, and trained rescue teams from amongst its employees.
+During 2019, IEC continued with the project for armoring critical electricity facilities, increased the emergency fuels reserves for the electricity sector, trained rescue teams from amongst its employees, developed control and command systems for better preparation and management of emergencies and more.

 Which company Israelis think it is best to work for?
 Every year, as in the last 13 years, we perform the employees survey among tens of thousands of employees in Israel with the aim to analyze their satisfaction from their workplace and in parallel to examine what is important to the Israeli worker about his […]